-Use this property sheet to change settings affecting the text inside the frame.
+Use this property sheet to change settings affecting the text in the text frame.

 ■ Inner margins group box

 Lets you modify the margins between text frame and inner text.
 If you check the Automatic option, PlanMaker will calculate suitable settings automatically.